 “I don’t think the Tolkien estate liked those films.
 I don’t think ‘The Silmarillion’ will go anywhere for quite a long time.”

 This reasonably ambiguous statement was interpreted by all to conclude that Jackson had actually asked for the rights to make the film and was refused.
 You could go with that theory, or that Jackson already knew that he would be unable to obtain the rights so there was little point in pursuing the matter.
 Whatever the case, the frenzy surrounding the question of whether or not he will make the film continues.

 To begin, let us accept a fact.

-He will never get the rights.
+He will never get the rights

 In a letter to Stanley Unwin in 1937 Tolkien expressed his gratitude that The Silmarillion was not “rejected with scorn”.
 What had begun on scraps of notepaper dating back to 1917 would not see publication in his lifetime.
-Tolkien had submitted Quenta Silmarillion, an early formulation of the book to his publishers Allen and Unwin, who had asked for a sequel to The Hobbit.
+Tolkien had submitted Quenta Silmarillion, an early form of the book to his publishers, Allen and Unwin, who had asked for a sequel to The Hobbit.
 It was rejected, somewhat firmly, and while Tolkien obviously could not have been happy with the outcome, he bravely turned to discussing ideas for the next book with Stanely Unwin, while still demurring “what more can hobbits do?”.
 1

 I grew up in the world he created…